Pool and spa rebate

 Running a pump at half speed reduces power use to one-quarter of that required for full speed.
 The pump will need to run twice as long at low speed to filter the same amount of water, but you will still save money.
 Running the pump for 16 hours on low speed costs about half as much as running eight hours on high speed.

-Rebates of $350 are available on qualifying ENERGY STAR variable-speed pool pumps until funding is depleted.
+Rebates of $250 are available on qualifying ENERGY STAR® variable-speed pool pumps purchased by

-The multi-speed pump provides just the circulation your pool needs at a fraction of the cost.
-These figures are for comparison only and actual savings will depend on rate structure and use.
+The variable-speed pool pump provides just the circulation your pool needs at a fraction of the cost.
+(Please note these figures are for comparison only and actual savings will depend on rate structure and use.)

 Run the pump